Bingley Building Society: Late expansion

 It was not until the late 1950s that there was any further significant expansion in Bingley's branch network.
 An office had been opened in Manchester in 1946 but then between 1957 and 1961 a further 18 branches were opened.
 These were still predominantly in the north apart from three `Bs` - Birmingham, Basildon and Brighton.
 By 1959, Bingley claimed to be the 18th largest building society and in 1962 moved again to larger offices.
 All of Bingley's expansion had been organic but there was one peculiarity in 1963 when it was approached by the Kendal Model Benefit Society; this had only 100 depositors and 11 borrowing members; its business was duly absorbed by Bingley.

 Later that year, an altogether different merger was being planned when Bingley opened discussions with the nearby Bradford Equitable.
-The Bingley had assets of £47m. compared to Bradford's £57m. there was an equal number f directors from each side; the new Bradford & Bingley Building Society was to be based in the Bingley office and the merger went through in 1964 making it the eight largest society in the country.
+The Bingley had assets of £47m. compared to Bradford's £57m. there was an equal number of directors from each side; the new Bradford & Bingley Building Society was to be based in the Bingley office and the merger went through in 1964, making it the eight largest society in the country.